pvtl-pre/tap-made-simple/README.md

 ## (Optional) Register Catalog Entities

 Static configuration of catalog entities can be done by configuring your copy of `params.yaml` to include locations.
-Example, yet functional, locations are shown below.
+Example, yet functional, locations are shown below and are preconfigured.

 ```yaml
 tap_gui: